 Day of Remembrance

-The Oregon Nikkei Legacy Center commemorates the incarceration of more than 120,000 persons of Japanese ancestry during World War II.
+The Japanese American Museum of Oregon commemorates the incarceration of more than 120,000 persons of Japanese ancestry during World War II.

 The Japanese Festival of Dolls, Hina Matsuri, features a display of hina ningyo dolls (elaborately costumed figures depicting the imperial family and its courtiers) as well as an opportunity to dress girls in cotton yukata for photographs in front of the dolls.
 At the Portland Japanese Garden.